Soumyaanoop/Sales-Data-Analysis/README.md

 ```

 Another issue is in the sales amount column in transaction table has two types.
-I ssaw this issue when I did sql analysis.
+I saw this issue when I did sql analysis.
 I solved this issue using Dax function in Power BI.
 I decided to convert USD into INR.
 So all the sales amount become in the same currency as INR.

 So I created a new column named Normalised_sales_amnt.
 Converting USD to  This normalised_sales _amount column contains all values in INR.
-For that I convert Sales amount in USD to INR using the folloeing formula inDAX function
+For that I convert Sales amount in USD to INR using the folloeing formula in DAX function

 ```
 =Table.AddColumn(#"Filtered Rows1", "normalised_sales_amount", each if [currency]="USD#(cr)" then [sales_amount]*83 else [sales_amount])